dataArtisans/flink-training-web/exercises/toElastic.md

 <dependency>
   <groupId>org.apache.flink</groupId>
   <artifactId>flink-connector-elasticsearch2_2.10</artifactId>
-  <version>1.1.1</version>
+  <version>1.1.2</version>
 </dependency>
 ~~~

 ### Writing to Elasticsearch

 The result of the Popular Places program is a `DataStream<Tuple5<Float, Float, Long, Boolean, Integer>>`.
-The program needs to be modified to write this `DataStream` into the `nyc-idx` Elasticsearch index instead of printing it to standard out.
+The program needs to be modified to write this `DataStream` into the `nyc-places` Elasticsearch index instead of printing it to standard out.

 Flink's Elasticsearch Connector provides the `ElasticsearchSink` class to write a `DataStream` to an Elasticsearch index.
 It can be used as follow: